 The stretched Chrysler Imperial limousine (stretched by 36 inches) used by Burt Reynolds was converted by ASC (American Sunroof Corporation) outside Detroit, Michigan, using the front doors from a 1979-81 Dodge St. Regis sedan.
 This limousine was used in Reynolds, previous films Sharky's Machine (1981) and Stick (1985).
 Co-star Frank Sinatra had a similar limousine converted by the same coachbuilder, which is still owned by the Sinatra family.

-Aside from playing Victor, Dom DeLuise also played the mob boss father of Don Don Cannelloni, who behaves and speaks similar to The Godfather (1972)'s main character, Don Corleone.
-Nine years later Deluise again played a similar character in _Robin Hood Men in Tights (1990)_ (v), a film directed by his long time collaborator Mel Brooks.
+Aside from playing Victor, Dom DeLuise also played the mob boss Don Cannelloni, who behaves and speaks similar to The Godfather (1972)'s main character, Don Corleone.
+Nine years later Deluise again played a similar character in Robin Hood: Men in Tights (1993), a film directed by his long time collaborator Mel Brooks.
 He also played a similar character in The Godson (1998).

 According to Hal Needham in the first film's commentary, they almost got in trouble with the Bond producers because of Roger Moore's role; being that he, among other things, had a car with gadgets.
 In this film, Jackie Chan's car has all the gadgets a la James Bond (even more than Chan's car had in the first film); and Chan's partner is Richard Kiel, most famous for his role as James Bond's nemesis "Jaws".